GooeyTuxedo/kubernetes-the-hard-way/docs/03-compute-resources.md

 A [subnet](https://docs.digitalocean.com/products/networking/vpc/) must be provisioned with an IP address range large enough to assign a private IP address to each node in the Kubernetes cluster.

+> The `10.240.0.0/24` IP address range used below can host up to 254 compute instances.

 Create the `kubernetes-the-hard-way` VPC network with subnet:

 ```sh